LanaSina/LanaSina.github.io/index.md

 ## Who am I?

-I am a founding member of Sony Computer Science Lab's new [Kyoto lab](https://www.sonycsl.co.jp/kyoto/).
+I am a founding member of Sony Computer Science Labs' new [Kyoto lab](https://www.sonycsl.co.jp/kyoto/).
 Read more about my motivation for starting the lab at that link.
 I research learning and predictive systems, and I am interested in sanitizing science practices.
 You can read about my career path on my [CV](lana_cv.pdf).

 ## Follow me